This post may contain affiliate links. Please read my disclosure policy.

 FOR WHIPPING CREAM

-- In large bowl, add cold whipping cream.
+- When ready to serve the cake, add cold whipping cream to a large bowl.
 Using the whisk attachment for electric mixer, whip cream on high.

 - As soft peaks begin to form, gradually add the sugar while mixer is mixing.